Kashgar: People's Republic of China

 In 2009, development of Kashgar's old town accelerated after the revelations of the deadly role of faulty architecture during the 2008 Sichuan earthquake.
 Many of the old houses in the old town were built without regulation, and as a result, officials found them to be overcrowded and non-compliant with fire and earthquake codes.
 When the plan started, 42 per cent of the city's residents lived in the old town.
 As the plan was undertaken, residents have been removed from their homes in order to demolish large sections of the old city and replace these areas with new developments.
 The European Parliament issued a resolution in 2011 calling for "culture-sensitive methods of renovation."
 The International Scientific Committee on Earthen Architectural Heritage (ISCEAH) has expressed concern over the demolition and reconstruction of historic buildings.
 ISCEAH has, additionally, urged the implementation of techniques utilised elsewhere in the world to address earthquake vulnerability.

 Following the July 2009 Ürümqi riots, the government focused on local economic development in an attempt to ameliorate ethnic tensions in the greater Xinjiang region.
 Kashgar was made into a Special Economic Zone in 2010, the first such zone in China's far west.
 In 2011, a series of attacks including bombings by the Turkistan Islamic Party killed dozens of people.

-By May 2012, two-thirds of the old city had been demolished.
+By May 2012, a large part of the old city had been rebuilt.
 According to the Chinese government, demolition and rebuilding was necessary because houses in the old city were "extremely vulnerable to earthquakes and fire"; the 2003 Bachu earthquake had destroyed thousands of buildings in the region.
-Some critics disputed the vulnerability of old city buildings to earthquakes and said the rebuilding was done partially in order to fulfill the political goal of eroding Uyghur culture.
-Over the last two decades, similar demolition of historic architecture followed by their replacement by more commercialized properties have also been ongoing in the rest of China, often with inadequate consultation of local residents.
-The Uyghur Human Rights Project have called the destruction of the old city part of a campaign of cultural genocide.
+Some critics disputed the vulnerability of old city buildings to earthquakes and said the rebuilding was done partially in order to fulfil the political goal of eroding Uyghur culture.
+Over the last two decades, similar demolition of historic architecture followed by their replacement by more commercialised properties have also been ongoing in the rest of China, often with inadequate consultation of local residents.
+The Uyghur Human Rights Project in Turkey have called the destruction of the old city part of a campaign of cultural genocide.
+On the contrary, the authorities stated that the project was intended to address unsafe housing, inadequate infrastructure, and disaster risks in the densely populated old city, and the government was striving to 'protect the traditional neighborhood with its distinctive Uygur charicteristics' and 'prevent it from being excessively commercialized'.
+Academic research has also identified weaknesses in the old city’s overall resilience to natural disturbances and highlighted tensions between traditional building practices and modern disaster-prevention requirements.

 In July 2014, the Imam of the Id Kah Mosque, Juma Tayir, was assassinated in Kashgar by Uyghur extremists.
 On 21 October 2014, Aqqash Township (Akekashi) was transferred from Shufu County to Kashgar.